bfrieda/bfrieda.github.io/README.md

 **Why would I use Markdown over a WYSIWYG editor such as Google Docs?**

+Some reasons to use Markdown over another text editor include:

 - It can be used for anything
 - It’s portable (you can move to any platform easily)
 - It’s platform independent
 - It’s future proof (even if your application stops working, you can still read Markdown)
 - It’s used everywhere and many things support it
+- It's easily exported to other file types such as PDF

+These are also reasons why people use Markdown outside of code related projects, such as for note-taking and

-**Why are my changes not showing up?**
+**Why are my changes not showing up after a commit?**

 It can take up to 10 minutes for changes in your site to publish.
+If it takes longer than an hour, there may be something wrong.
+Check [About Jekyll build errors for GitHub Pages sites](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-jekyll-build-errors-for-github-pages-sites) for more information.